sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/index.md

 ## Breakout Session Themes
 - Identify multiple stackholders that are impacted by bias?
 Academic fraud?
 Privacy?
 Copyright?
-- Given the guidelines, what specific requirements are needed for your teams' Use Case?
+- Given the guidelines, what specific requirements are needed for your team's Use Case?

 ## Social and Existential Risks
 - [Carbon Footprint of LLMs](carbon-footprint.html)